-Developing an understanding of the QBO and its reliability as a source of predictability became more challenging when the descending cycles were unexpectedly interrupted during the 2015/16 Northern Hemisphere (NH) winter [29-32] and then again during the 2019/20 NH winter [33, 34].
-These interruptions were associated with an anomalously high injection of wave momentum from the extratropics temporarily dominating the wind evolution [35].
-Importantly, the QBO's predictable signal was lost during the interruptions and when the oscillation re-emerged after a few months the phase was significantly shifted from what would have been predicted without the disruption.
-Two interruptions occurring in the space of four years raises the question of whether these events are not "once-in-a-lifetime" events but rather the QBO's behaviour is evolving due to the changing climate [33].
+Developing an understanding of the QBO and its reliability as a source of predictability became more challenging when the 61 descending cycles were unexpectedly interrupted during the 2015/16 Northern Hemisphere winter [33-36], and then again 62 during the 2019/20 Northern Hemisphere winter [37, 38] (circled events in FIG. 1a).
+These interruptions were associated 63 with an anomalously high injection of wave momentum from the extratropics temporarily dominating the wind evolution [39].
+64 Importantly, the QBO's predictable signal was lost during the interruptions and when the oscillation re-emerged after a few 65 months the phase was substantially shifted from that predicted without the disruption.
+Two interruptions occurring in the 66 space of 4 years raises the question of whether these events are not 'once-in-a-lifetime' but rather that the QBO's behaviour is 67 evolving owing to the changing climate [37].
+68

-In this Review we describe the processes governing the QBO, physical modelling of these processes, the effects of the QBO on other parts of the climate system, and future projections of the QBO under climate change.
-We focus on the two decades of progress since the previous review [10], deferring readers to that comprehensive article for a more in-depth presentation of fundamental aspects of the QBO.
-We first discuss QBO impacts (teleconnections) since the QBO's high predictibility motivates considerable practical interest in these.
-Realizing this predictability will require sufficiently accurate representation of the QBO's governing processes in physical models, discussed next, followed by examination of future projections and their uncertainties.
+In this Review, we describe the processes governing the QBO, physical modelling of these processes, the effects of the QBO on other parts of the climate system, and future projections of the QBO under climate change.
+We focus on the past two decades of progress, deferring readers to a comprehensive earlier review [10] for a more in-depth presentation of fundamental aspects of the QBO.
+We first discuss QBO impacts (teleconnections), which are the subject of considerable practical interest owing to the QBO's high predictibility.
+Realizing this predictability will require accurate representation of the QBO's governing processes in physical models, which we discuss next, followed by examination of future projections and their uncertainties.
 We conclude with some perspectives on future directions for QBO research.